coderdude1/SpringBootKotlin/docs/ASYNC.md

 I was able to do a suspendable endpoint by adding `suspend` to the controller endpoint and put a delay in it.  this appears to offload it to a coroutine.
 I'm not sure which scope is used, I need to experiment more with this.
 The endpoint

 I did this experiment before finding the [spring doc on coroutines](https://docs.spring.io/spring-framework/docs/5.2.0.RELEASE/spring-framework-reference/languages.html#how-reactive-translates-to-coroutines).
-Defining the function `suspend` implicitly returns a `Mono` so it **reactive!** vs just non-blocking.
 Note the first log statement is on the request thread, after the delay it is on a different thread.

 ```text
 2022-06-30 22:13:43.835  INFO 47956 --- [nio-8088-exec-5] c.d.s.springdemo.async.FilterLogger      : start of servlet filter